miry/online_games_bots/README.md

 - `research` - Research 1 topic in Library or University.
 If there is research in progress, does not add a new to the queue.
 - `send_troops_from_all_castles` - Send troops to missions cross all castles and fortress (faster than `send_troops_to_missions`).
 Requires Mass Functions enabled after you conquer few castles.
 - `events` - Collect the prizes for completed events.
+- `exchange_silver` - Exchange resources from all castles to silver.

 Example:

 ```yaml